Veklury® (remdesivir)

 Use of RDV in patients with COVID-19 and renal impairment, including those on dialysis, is supported by safety and pharmacokinetic data from the following:

-• an open-label, parallel-group, single-dose trial in subjects with normal renal function and renal impairment (Study 9015)
+• an open-label, parallel-group, single-dose trial in participants with normal renal function and renal impairment (Study 9015)

 Please refer to the US FDA-approved prescribing information for additional information regarding renal impairment in Sections 2.4 Renal Impairment, 6.1 Clinical Trials Experience, 8.4 Pediatric Use, 8.6 Renal Impairment, and 12.3 Pharmacokinetics.